iSyser/AoE2DE_UGC_Guide/docs/xs/constants/index.md

 Value: `#!cpp int 0`

-Used with the [xsOffsetFilePosition](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition").
+Used with the [`xsOffsetFilePosition()`](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition") function.
 Makes the offset function move the file position by the number of bytes it takes to store a string (4 bytes + a number of bytes that is determined by the integer that the first 4 bytes represent)

 ### 1.2. cOffsetInterger { #cOffsetInterger }

 Value: `#!cpp int 1`

-Used with the [xsOffsetFilePosition](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition").
+Used with the [`xsOffsetFilePosition()`](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition") function.
 Makes the offset function move the file position by the number of bytes it takes to store an integer (4 bytes)

 ### 1.3. cOffsetFloat { #cOffsetFloat }

 Value: `#!cpp int 2`

-Used with the [xsOffsetFilePosition](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition").
+Used with the [`xsOffsetFilePosition()`](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition") function.
 Makes the offset function move the file position by the number of bytes it takes to store a float (4 bytes)

 ### 1.4. cOffsetVector { #cOffsetVector }

 Value: `#!cpp int 3`

-Used with the [xsOffsetFilePosition](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition").
+Used with the [`xsOffsetFilePosition()`](../functions/#xsOffsetFilePosition "Jump To: XS Scripting > Function Reference > xsOffsetFilePosition") function.
 Makes the offset function move the file position by the number of bytes it takes to store a vector (12 bytes)

 ## 2. Age { #Age }